Epyx: The BASIC era

-The two formed Automated Simulations around Thanksgiving 1978 to market the game, and released it in December as Starfleet Orion.
+The two formed Automated Simulations around Thanksgiving 1978 to market their first game, and released it in December as Starfleet Orion.
 Examining contemporary magazines (Byte and Creative Computing) suggests this is the first commercial space-themed wargame for a personal computer.
 (Note: Non-commercial space war-games existed previously, notably Star Trek and Decwar.)
 As the game was written in BASIC, it was easy to port to other home computers of the era, starting with the TRS-80 and then the Apple II, the latter featuring rudimentary graphics.
 They followed this game with 1979's Invasion Orion, which included a computer opponent so as not to require two human players.

 The company's next release, Temple of Apshai, was very successful, selling over 20,000 copies.
 As the game was not a "simulation" of anything, the company introduced the Epyx brand name for these more action-oriented titles.
 Rated as the best computer game by practically every magazine of the era, Apshai was soon ported from the TRS-80 to additional systems, such as the Atari 8-bit computers and Commodore 64.
 Apshai spawned a number of similar adventure games based on the same game engine, including two direct sequels, branded under the Dunjonquest label.
 The games were so successful that they were later re-released in 1985 as the Temple of Apshai Trilogy.

 Using the same BASIC game engine, a series of "semi-action" games followed under the Epyx brand, including Crush, Crumble and Chomp!, Rescue at Rigel, and Star Warrior, each of which added twists to the Apshai engine.